puvisites/magical-panda-b5784/content/pages/index.md

       styles:
         self:
           textAlign: left
-    text: >+
+    text: >2
-      Ace Tech Tools Pvt Ltd. started its journey in the year 2007, and since then we have acknowledged the trends and practices of the industry and also the needs of our customers.
        We Provide solutions to our customers for their various applications with renowned and trusted tools.

       We are the Business associate of SNAPON, GESIPA, SEALEY, FOAM PROGRAM, WILLIAMS, SIOUX, BLUE-POINT, BAHCO, who are known for their quality product range.
     actions:
       - type: Button
         label: Sign Up